 In Disciplined Agile we extended this choice-driven approach to IT-level activities such as Portfolio Management, Enterprise Architecture, Reuse Engineering, Data Management, and others.
 The following diagram is the process goal diagram for Enterprise Architecture, depicting the process decision points that your EA team should consider addressing and a range of options for each choice.

-People Underestimate the Complexity of the Familiar
+People Underestimate the Inherent Complications of the Familiar

 When most people are asked what the gentleman in the picture is wearing, they’ll say a blue dress shirt and slacks.
 However, he’s also wearing shoes, socks, a belt, and underwear (we hope).
 It is quite common for people to abstract away, to ignore, details that are familiar to them – the “shirt and slacks” answer abstracted away the details of the entire outfit.
 However, for someone to whom western clothing is new, this “simple outfit” appears quite complex to them until someone helps them to understand it.